murexrobotics/web/src/content/blog/murex-ethernet-switch-v1.md

 ## PCB Design

-To be frank, Fast Ethernet is quite lenient with design choices, but it is still good practice to follow application notes by various companies.
+To be frank, Fast Ethernet is quite lenient with design choices, but it is still good practice to follow application notes from various companies.
 Here are the key pointers:

 * Differential pairs, RX+/RX- and TX+/TX-, should be impedance matched and short (100Ω differential controlled)
 * No copper on any layer under discrete magnetics to minimize coupling